 Also, by becoming a nurse, you’re actually doing something good for health care in the U.S. That might sound like a dramatic statement, but the nursing shortage is very real and not expected to end any time soon.
 The fact is, we need more nurses. (“We” meaning the good old U.S.A.!)
 Your passion for helping people has never been more valuable.

-2. Accelerated BSN (ABSN) programs can take only 2 years from prereqs to getting your nursing license.
+2. Accelerated BSN (ABSN) programs can take only 2 years.

 The traditional, four-year BSN has limited the field of nursing by literally not having enough seats to make the supply fit the demand.
 Many would-be great nurses wind up on a waitlist and end up choosing another career path instead.With an ABSN program that uses hybrid learning, students get the same education – including crucial clinical hours – but it takes less time, usually about two years.
 Hybrid learning includes online course, sophisticated simulation labs, and in-hospital, hands-on education.
 Nurses from these programs are more “practice-ready” and sought out by employers.